AlbertLandi/AlbertLandi/README.md

 ### 👨🏻‍🎓 I'm Alberto, a Systems Engineer from Venezuela! 🇻🇪

+- 🎓 I’m a **MSc in Artificial Intelligence** student at the **University of Santiago de Compostela (USC)** in Spain.

+- 🔭 I’m currently working at [CiTIUS](https://citius.usc.es/) as a **Research Collaborator**, focusing on advanced research in artificial intelligence and machine learning.

-- 🔭 I’m currently working at [QUASH.ai](https://quash.ai/) as a **Data Scientist**, helping lenders improve their credit approval rate using data engineering and machine learning techniques.
+- 🔭 I previously worked at [QUASH.ai](https://quash.ai/) as a **Data Scientist**, where I helped lenders improve their credit approval rate using data engineering and machine learning techniques.

 - 👨🏻‍💻 I’m interested about **iOS Development** using **Swift** and **SwiftUI**!